JeshurunLuke/HP_PolymerDPD/README.md

 **Notes**

-All equilibrate2.in can be run in parallel and (bond3bead and bond) requires the subprocess and multiprocessing python modules
+All equilibrate2.in can be run in parallel (mpirun -np 4) and (bond3bead and bond) requires the subprocess and multiprocessing python modules

 **Credits**